ipfs/roadmap/README.md

 In web 2.0, control of the web is centralized - its location-addressing model and client-server architecture encourage reliance and trust of centralized operators to host services, data, and intermediate connections.
 Walled gardens are common, and our data is locked into centralized systems that increase the risk of privacy breaches, state control, or that a single party can shut down valued services.
 The decentralized web is all about peer-to-peer connections and putting users in control of their tools and data.
 It does this by connecting users directly to each other and using verifiable tools like hash-links and encryption to ensure the power and control in the network is retained by the participants themselves.
 The decentralized web (as distinguished from Distributed Web) is NOT about partition tolerance, or making the web work equally well in local-area networks/mobile/offline - the focus here is on the control and ownership of services.

 IPFS has solved most of the hard underlying design problems for decentralized web, but hasn't yet made the experience easy enough for end-users to experience it in the applications, tools, and services they use.
 This requires tooling and solutions for developers to sustainably run their business without any centralized intermediary facilitating the network (though centralized providers may still exist to augment and improve the experience for services that already work decentralized by design).
 Designing Federation for interop with current systems is key for the Migration Path.

-## 2020+ Goals

-The following years' plan will be laid out during 2019.
-One of the goals for 2019 is to have a high-level 5 year (or decade) long view of the IPFS Project focus.

 ### 🔒 Encrypted Web (D2 E3 I4)